Courtney Senior: Career

-Colchester United

 On 28 June 2016, Senior joined League Two club Colchester United on a two-year contract.
 Before he could receive a call into the first team squad, Senior was ruled out of the 2016–17 season after undergoing knee surgery in August 2016.
 He returned to fitness in July 2017 and made his debut for the club as an 85th-minute substitute for Drey Wright in a league match versus Forest Green Rovers on 26 August 2017.
 Five minutes later, in injury time, Senior scored the first professional goal of his career with a tap-in.
 He broke into the squad on a full-time basis in January 2018 and signed a new two-year contract on 18 April.
 Senior finished the 2017–18 season with 19 appearances and four goals.
 2018–19 proved to be Senior's breakthrough season and he made 47 appearances and scored six goals on his way to winning the club's Young Player of the Year award.

 At the end of the 2020–21 season, Senior was released by Colchester United.
 He had scored 14 goals in 145 appearances for the U's in five years with the club.

-Newport County

 On 6 July 2021, Senior joined fellow League Two side Newport County on a one-year deal.
 On 28 July 2021 Senior sustained a pre-season cruciate ligament injury which ruled him out of action for six to nine months.
 Although he returned to training towards the end of the season, Senior never played a competitive game for Newport and he was released by Newport County at the end of the 2021–22 season.

-AFC Wimbledon

 On 1 October 2022, Senior joined AFC Wimbledon on a short-term deal.
 He scored his first goal for the club on 29 October 2022 in a 3–2 win over Harrogate Town.
 Senior left the Dons upon the expiry of his contract on 31 January 2023.

-Barnet

 Senior signed for Barnet on 18 February 2023.
 On 22 December 2023, Senior joined Yeovil Town on a one-month loan deal.
 On 26 January 2024, Senior signed for National League club Hartlepool United.
 On 27 February 2024, Senior returned to Barnet after the expiration of his loan deal.
 Senior made four appearances in total for Hartlepool.
 He was released by Barnet at the end of the 2023-24 season.

-Rochdale

 On 9 August 2024, Senior signed a one-year contract with Rochdale.
 On 6 December 2024, Senior joined National League North side Chorley on an initial one-month loan deal.
 On 28 March 2025, he returned to Chorley on loan for the remainder of the season.

-Maldon & Tiptree

 On 5 September 2025, Senior joined Isthmian League North Division club Maldon & Tiptree.

+On 19 February 2026, Senior joined National League South side, Farnborough on a deal until the end of the 2025–26 campaign.

+On 10 July 2026, following his departure from Farnborough, Senior joined fellow National League South side, Braintree Town.